 Step 2.
 Calculation of the Ratio

-After calculating the median pay, divide the remuneration of the director by this median to get the ratio.
+After calculating the median pay, divide the director’s remuneration by this median to obtain the ratio.

 Suppose if a director earns ₹2500000 and the median pay is ₹500000, the ratio would be 5.
 This shows that the director earns 5 times more than the median employee salary.